matoanbach/RHCSA/RHCSA Theory/Module 8 RHCSA RHEL 9 Sample Exam/Lesson 32 - Hands-on RHCSA Practice Exam.md

 # Lesson 32.1 Exploring RHCSA Practice Exam Assignments
 ### Setting up a Base Server
 - Install two servers using the minimal installation pattern.
-Use the names server1.example.com and server2.example.com and use DHCP to get an IP address from the local DNS server. n
+Use the names server1.example.com and server2.example.com and use DHCP to get an IP address from the local DNS server.
 - Solution:
+    - On both servers, config both using the below configuration:
     - `/`: 15GiB
     - `/home`: 3 GiB
     - `/boot`: 500 MiB